Prutserdt/dotfiles/README.md

 <!Dit is de ~/README.md file voor mijn dotfile bare Github repo/>
-# :sparkles:Dotfiles:sparkles: repo, including my suckless builds:bangbang:
+# :sparkles:Dotfiles:sparkles: repo, including my dwm build:bangbang:
 Here I store the :sparkles:dotfiles:sparkles: of my GNU/Linux system plus some other stuff.

-My build of dwm, a dynamic window manager, can be found [here](https://github.com/Prutserdt/dotfiles/tree/master/suckless/dwm)
+My build of dwm, a dynamic window manager, can be found [here](https://github.com/Prutserdt/dotfiles/tree/master/suckless/dwm).
 Some dotfiles of this repo are: alacritty, newsboat, vifm, vim.

 This is how my dwm desktop can look like:
 ![full rice](dwm.jpg)